 A shared policy occurs when a qualified health plan has been purchased from the Marketplace or from a state health care exchange and it covers at least one individual on the tax return and at least one individual not on the tax return.
-This can occur under the following scenarios:
+Here are several common scenarios where this occurs:

 - One individual on the return was a party to a divorce during the year, and they had a policy for some period with their ex-spouse.
 See here for more information about allocating in this scenario.